microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/trustedcertificateauthoritybase.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-An abstract type that represents a list of Certificate Authorities (CAs) that are permitted to issue certificates for authentication.
+An abstract type that represents a list of certificate authorities (CAs) that are permitted to issue certificates for authentication.

 Inherits from [directoryObject](../resources/directoryobject.md).